MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 cd digital-fabrication-portfolio
 git submodule add https://github.com/CaiJimmy/hugo-theme-stack/ themes/hugo-theme-stack
 ```

+Yes, to my surprise too, the whitespace in "`/ themes`" was actually necessary.

 One would imagine, that using a template would be relatively simple and straightforward but in my opinion, Hugo's
 documentation did not make a clear enough distinction between the functions of Hugo itself and the themes built on